 Long fast serves with topspin

 Keep your arm above the table and swing forearm straight forward.
 If you are missing the table it is because your arm is below the table before the swing and this results in a swing up as you touch the ball.
 So your swing needs to be more horizontal.
-This technique is shown in the later part of the same video as short serve return above – starting at 2:15.

 And now see all this into practice